huoww07/Bioinformatics-for-RNA-Seq/lessons/08_bash_scripts.md

 --sjdbGTFfile annotation.gtf \
 --sjdbOverhang 49

 # Read alignment Step 3: generate bam index.
 The output.bam is output file from step 2.
+You will run this for individual samples following Step 2.
 module load samtools/1.2
 samtools index STAR/output.bam

-# Gene quantification using featureCounts
+# Gene quantification using featureCounts - This step compiles all alignment results together.
+This is done after alignment is finished for all samples.
 # Gene quantification step 1: load subread module
 module load subread/1.6.3
 # Gene quantification step 2: create output directory